 The world of retail has changed.

 So what do you do about this, as a retailer?
-The answer is simple: You need to give your customers what they need both online and in store.
-This article gives you several pointers to help you achieve that effectively, and demonstrates how a well-chosen POS system can assist.
+The answer is simple: You need to give your customers what they need both online and in-store.
+This article gives you several pointers to help you achieve that effect and demonstrates how a well-chosen POS system can assist.

 Ensure you Provide a Consistent Experience

 There’s one thing you absolutely must get right: consistency.
 This applies to everything from your product range to your branding.

 Every time a customer wants to buy something, they have a choice: They can venture to the shops or open their web browser.
 If you want to please your customers, you need to offer the same, fluid experience, regardless of the choice they make.

 With this in mind, it’s well worth choosing a POS system that can handle both the in-store experience and the eCommerce side of the business.
 Square is a good example of a point-of-sale system built with this in mind.
 You have the option of building an eCommerce store within the solution or using integrations to link up with your existing web presence.

 Having your systems all within one solution (or well-integrated) helps you ensure you don’t offer an inconsistent experience.
 For example, you need to ensure customers can easily access the same products regardless of how they decide to shop at any given time.

 A big part of offering a seamless customer journey is providing accurate and up-to-date stock availability.
 Customers who can easily see that their nearest store has what they want may well decide to make the trip (and hopefully buy other things during that visit).